 There may be times that you find some sort of a knot in your yarn.
 Don't knit them.
 The problem with knitting knots is that they always seem to make a grand entrance on the right side of your work.
 And it never fails, that knot will probably be right smack dab in the front where everyone can see it.

-The other problem is that some knots even though they may seem really tiny are basically just holding the two ends together ever so slightly and when you tug on the ends it comes apart.
-If you happen to knit it you may find that your lovely garment starts coming apart as well.
+The other problem is that some knots even though they may seem really tiny are basically holding the two ends together ever so slightly and when you tug on the ends it comes apart.
+If you knit it more than likely it'll start coming apart particularly after a couple of washes.

 The best advice is, when you come across a knot, cut it out all together and then use the following knitting technique for joining yarn.
-It's absolutely the best way.
+It's one of the best ways to deal with it.

 This knitting technique works for knitting in the round on circular needles as well.
 The only difference of course is that you don't have an end of the row.
 So I try joining yarn close to where a seam might be like under the arm or even off to the side a bit.
 That way it's not right in the spotlight where the eyes focus.